-It is crucial that HR professionals can clearly communicate to senior management about the importance of HR analytics.
-This is especially important when making a strong business case for investing in technology to facilitate the process of analysis and, critically, taking action as a result of analysis.
-The business case for introducing HR analytics and the associated technologies needs to focus on real return on investment (ROI) that can be achieved.
-Workforce planning can then be taken to the next level.
+It is crucial that HR professionals can communicate to senior management about the importance of HR analytics.
+This is especially important when making a strong business case for investing in technology to facilitate the analysis process and, critically, take action as a result of the analysis.

-HR analytics should provide organizations with the detailed insights needed to best manage employees and meet business goals – it is the ability to communicate these bottom line benefits that come with a well-managed workforce that will lead to investment.
+HR analytics should provide organizations with the detailed insights needed to best manage employees and meet business goals – it is the ability to communicate these bottom-line benefits that come with a well-managed workforce that will lead to investment.

 The sheer quantity of available data can be overwhelming, but when HR teams can, with the help of the right technology, identify which information is the most relevant and use it effectively, the ROI benefits are easily demonstrated.

 While descriptive data gathered within an organization can help prevent staff shortages, predictive data based on external factors can have a more powerful impact.
-If factors, such as major demographic changes and immigration patterns, can be analyzed in conjunction with internal data, costly staff shortages can be flagged up early and more easily avoided.
+If factors such as major demographic changes and immigration patterns can be analyzed in conjunction with internal data, costly staff shortages can be flagged early and more easily avoided.

-Staffing costs are generally one of the biggest expenses of any organization, so using data constructively means the right balance can be struck between payroll expenditure and having enough people on board to meet productivity targets.
-Especially as businesses are recovering post-Covid, this aspect of business is more important than ever.
+Staffing costs are generally one of the biggest expenses of any organization.
+Hence, using data constructively means the right balance can be struck between payroll expenditure and having enough people on board to meet productivity targets.
+Especially as businesses are adjusting to life after Covid, this aspect of business is more important than ever.

-Getting started with data gathering
+Getting started with HR data gathering

 Starting the process of introducing HR analytics can seem daunting, especially when new technology has been introduced.
 Obtaining senior management buy-in to implement HR analytics and invest in the right solutions to optimize the process is just the beginning.

 The three types of HR analytics data – descriptive, predictive, and prescriptive – are all important to the overall process.
 Ideally, all three types of data should be collected and analyzed in conjunction with each other to get the best possible insights.

-Gathering descriptive data is the obvious place to start, especially as this is the most basic level of data and it should be readily available in the records of most HR departments.
-On the surface, descriptive data is raw and therefore might not seem particularly useful at first glance.
+Gathering descriptive data is the obvious place to start, especially as this is the most basic level of data, and it should be readily available in the records of most HR departments.
+On the surface, descriptive data is raw and might not seem particularly useful at first glance.
 What is important here is the process of aggregation and analysis.

-When climbing the HR data mountain, it can be helpful to start with the absolute basics and build in more detail.
-A headcount of all employees is a good place to begin – once you have this raw figure, a simple number, you can then start breaking it down into further categories, such as age, gender balance, and education and qualification levels.
+When climbing the HR data mountain, starting with the absolute basics and building in more detail can be helpful.
+A headcount of all employees is a good place to begin.
+Once you have this raw figure, a simple number, you can start breaking it down into further categories, such as age, gender balance, and education and qualification levels.